- Absences and the EU Settlement Scheme

 What constitutes a “month” is not defined anywhere in Appendix EU, the Immigration Rules overall or in the pre-Brexit provisions for EU citizens, the Immigration (European Economic Area) Regulations 2016.

 But other parts of the immigration system may provide a clue.
 For the purposes of long residence applications for indefinite leave to remain, Home Office guidance defines a month as “30 calendar days”.
 This means that six months equals 180 days.
 This is of course slightly less than half a year, which would be 182.5 days exactly.
 On the other hand, the EU seems to take the view that we are talking about half a year (see section 2.16 of this Q&A).

 Frankly, I’m not sure what the right answer is when it comes to the Settlement Scheme.
 I’d advise anyone who’s not yet reached 180 days to play it safe and avoid exceeding that limit.
 But I can’t really imagine an application failing at 182 days, subject to any further clarification on this point.

 When counting days, remember that only a whole day’s absence from the UK will count.
 So if you leave the UK on 2 March and return on 3 March, this won’t count as an absence.
 If you return on 4 March instead, it would be one day’s absence only.

 Finally, it’s worth noting that at present there’s no need to actually list the exact dates of travel as part of a Settlement Scheme application.
-The applicant simply needs to self-certify they’ve spent no more than six months outside the UK in any 12-month period.
+The applicant simply needs to self-certify they’ve resided continuously in the UK.

 This suggests a more relaxed approach to absences than the Home Office adopts in other types of settlement.
 That said, the Home Office will have a record of travel where eGates have been used at airports and where travel has been stamped in a passport, meaning that honesty is always the best policy.